You must be totally disabled as defined in our Plan document in order to have an LTD application accepted, or an ongoing claim continue.

 However, if your application or ongoing claim is declined, our claims administrator Manulife will write to you with their decision, including the reasons.

 You have the right to appeal the decline decision and/or initiate a review of the decision.

-This right of review / appeal is your only right of appeal, as appeal through the courts is excluded by the appeal provision in the LTD Plan Document, which states:
+This right of appeal/review is your only right of appeal, as appeal through the courts is excluded by the appeal provision in the LTD Plan document, which states:

 Adjudication Right of Review

-Please see Appeals Process FAQ's for answers to commonly asked questions.
-Should you have additional questions, please contact our office.
+Please see Appeals Process FAQ's, or should you have additional questions, please contact our Director, Claims Management, Theresa Williams.